Introduction

 Routine maintenance is key.
 By cleaning appliances regularly and cleaning spills or stains promptly, you prevent buildup from becoming stubborn, making deep cleaning of your stainless steel appliances easier.

 Deep cleaning your stainless steel appliances is not as complicated as it seems.
-By following these tips and taking care of spills and stains, you can keep your fridge, gas stove oven, microwave, dishwasher, and other stainless steel appliances looking shiny and new.
+By following these tips and taking care of spills and stains, you can keep your fridge, gas stove oven, microwave, dishwasher, and other stainless steel appliances, like an electric kettle, looking shiny and new.
 With our extensive knowledge, we suggest that you should clean your stainless steel appliances regularly, whether weekly or monthly.
 Regular maintenance not only keeps your kitchen looking great but also helps your appliances last longer.

-Common Mistakes to Avoid When Cleaning Stainless Steel
+What are the Common Mistakes You Should Avoid When Cleaning Stainless Steel Appliances

 Small errors during cleaning may seem harmless, but can quickly dull the sleek finish of stainless steel appliances.
 We’ve learned the best practices over years of professional experience, and know what to avoid while cleaning stainless steel appliances.
 By avoiding these common pitfalls, you can preserve the shine all year long.